geo-smart/mlgeo-book/book/Chapter1-GettingStarted/chap_1.3_version_control_git.md

         git pull

-Copy the tutorials and homeworks into your own repository (MLGEO2022_UWNETID)
+Copy the homeworks into your own repository (MLGEO2022_UWNETID).
+You can play with the tutorials in the MLGeo-Autumn22, but if there is a hard reset it will overwrite your notebook.
+Use your own repository to keep your own work.